 In a new study, researchers successfully cloned a novel thymidine kinase 1 (TK1) enzyme from a tomato plant, and utilized this enzyme to make GBM cells up to 500 times more sensitive to the drug zidovudine (AZT), known to penetrate the blood-brain barrier.
 The TK1-AZT combination suicide gene therapy system may provide a new and successful treatment for malignant gliomas.
 Read a free summary of the study in the journal Neuro-Oncology.

-Less Radiation May Preserve Pituitary Function in Pituitary Adenoma Patients
+Less Radiation May Limit Hormone Deficiencies in Pituitary Adenoma Patients

 According to recent studies, hormonal insufficiencies following pituitary adenoma radiosurgery range from 7 to 41 percent.
 New research appearing in the July issue of the journal Neurosurgery, links the amount of radiation patients receive as treatment for pituitary adenomas with diminished pituitary function.
 The study authors observed that while stereotactic radiosurgery (SRS) and external beam radiation therapy (EBRT) have similar success rates, patients in this study who received SRS were less likely to develop pituitary endocrine problems.
 Read a free summary of the research.

 Hypofractionated Stereotactic Radiation May Be Therapy Effective Treatment for Recurrent GBMs